KangaRoo1372/webliero/converter/readme.md

 ## *6. TODO*

 - add some sanity checks / console logs about errors etc.
-- add some warning messages displayed when WL mod will not be suitable to Liero.exe after conversion
 - add option to modify the converted file in the print-preview window & make it impact the converted file when downloading
 - full code review & clean it up